5 Strategies for Paying Off Credit Card Debt

 Home Equity Loan or Line of Credit

-A home equity loan or home equity line of credit lets you tap into the equity you’ve already put into your house.
+A home equity loan or home equity line of credit lets you tap into the equity you’ve already been building into your house.
 A home equity loan is much like a personal loan, where a lending institution lends you a lump sum amount based on how much equity you’ve built up in your house, and you would repay the loan in monthly installments.
-A home equity line of credit works the same way, but instead of a lump-sum loan, you receive a line of credit (like your credit card) that you can borrow against, up to a certain limit.
+A home equity line of credit works the same way, but instead of receiving a lump-sum payment, you receive access to a fixed dollar amount that you can draw upon as needed.

 Why It Works

-The biggest appeal for these options is a typically much lower interest rate.
-Some home loan products used to carry tax advantages as well, but they were largely eliminated with 2017’s Tax Cuts and Jobs Act.
+The biggest appeal for these options is that they typically have much lower interest rates than other loan options.
+Some home loan products used to carry tax advantages as well, but they were significantly reduced with 2017’s Tax Cuts and Jobs Act.
+A line of credit can also be a great source of funds in an emergency, as it doesn't cost anything until you actually use the line.

 Drawbacks